 Kate Daly

-Kate Daly is the founder of the award-winning separation service amicable, and is a leading expert on divorce, separation and family law reform.
-She spearheaded the campaign to introduce no-fault divorce in the UK in 2022, and is the host of The Divorce Podcast.
-She is a certified relationship counsellor and resolution-trained family consultant. amicable divorce is her first book.
+Kate Daly is the founder of the award-winning separation service amicable, a leading divorce expert and a qualified relationship counsellor.
+She was an outspoken advocate for the campaign to introduce no-fault divorce in England and Wales in 2022, and is the host of The Divorce Podcast. amicable divorce is her first book.

 Didier Daeninckx